RayKoren/GuitarTeacherSiteDemo/README.md

-# John D Cox Music Website
+# John Doe Music Website

-A professional website for John D Cox, a musician and guitar teacher in Sheridan, Wyoming.
+A professional website for John Doe, a musician and guitar teacher in Sheridan, Wyoming.

 ## Features